reflectoring/reflectoring.github.io/_posts/2021-01-17-cookies-servlet-api-spring-boot.md

 ```java
 servletCookie.setMaxAge(60);
 ```
 Max Age specifies the age of the cookie.
 In this case, our servlet cookie will expire after 60 seconds and it will be removed from the browser's cache.
-If we set max-age a negative value or don't set it at all, it will not be persisted and will be deleted immediately after the browser is closed.
+If we set max age a negative value or don't set it at all, it will not be persisted and will be deleted immediately after the browser is closed.

 #### Set Cookie Domain